jfallt/PBI-Github/Query_Documentation.md

 ***

-Determines whether or not the work can be done.
+Determines whether or not the work can be completed at this time.
 All scheduled work orders go in a separate bucket titled "Scheduled"

-**Table 1.** Availability By Order Status
+#### Availability By Order Status

 | Unavailable  | Available  |
 | ------------- | ------------- |